FinnlyFox/Doggy-Daycare/README.md

 1. You have Python installed.

-1. You have a code editor installed (my project was created in VSC)
+1. You have a code editor installed (my project was created in VSC).

+1. You have a DockerHub account.

+1. You have Docker Desktop set up on your pc.

-## Bash commands
+## Bash commands (Start up server)
 1. Open a CMD/Powershell terminal

    win + "cmd"